 - Recreational fishing for tuna or herring is prohibited at all time.

 - It is permitted to catch and retain capelin without size restriction.

-- Recreational fishing for mackerel and capelin can be practiced at all times and there is no daily catch limit.
+- Recreational fishing for capelin can be practiced at all times and there is no daily catch limit.

-- Fishing gear authorized to fish for mackerel is the hand line or rod.
-For capelin, all fishing gear is authorized, except trap nets, seine lines and mobile gear.
+- For capelin fishing, all fishing gear is authorized, except trap nets, seine lines and mobile gear.

 The Department of Forests, Wildlife and Parks Québec is responsible for the sport fishing of freshwater fish and anadromous and catadromous species in Quebec waters (with or without tides).

 Areas for coastal shellfish harvesting are monitored by the Government of Canada to ensure the healthiness of the shellfishes and species conservation.

 Hence it is important to check if areas where you are planning to go and harvest are open to harvesting.